department-of-veterans-affairs/va.gov-team/teams/vsp/teams/operations/onboarding.md

 Ansible is broken down into three distinct phases for deployments.

-We have an [introduction slide deck](https://docs.google.com/presentation/d/1LrnoFoa8-Y_ZiVXHCk65lVk0aq1QT6v4KiFvexnF7KI/edit#slide=id.p) for high level concepts and a jumping off point to start working, and a [video of the presentation](https://dsva.slack.com/archives/CJYRZK2HH/p1570562096120000).
-And a more technical introduction video is [here](https://drive.google.com/file/d/1XthRYrCBIVI6LMQzP4TfL0J2cOuOv2pL/view?ts=5d8feece)
+We have an [introduction slide deck](https://docs.google.com/presentation/d/1LrnoFoa8-Y_ZiVXHCk65lVk0aq1QT6v4KiFvexnF7KI/edit#slide=id.p) for high level concepts and a jumping off point to start working.
+And a more technical introduction video is [here](https://drive.google.com/file/d/1XthRYrCBIVI6LMQzP4TfL0J2cOuOv2pL/view?ts=5d8feece).

-Also see the README in the [ansible directory](https://github.com/department-of-veterans-affairs/devops/tree/master/ansible#buildreleasedeploy).
+See the README in the [ansible directory](https://github.com/department-of-veterans-affairs/devops/tree/master/ansible#buildreleasedeploy) for more details about Build/Release/Deploy.

 ### Jenkins

 VSP uses Jenkins to run automated testing on all of our repositories as well as executing deployments.
-Access to Jenkins is controlled via our SOCKS proxy and you can gain access by setting up the [Internal Tools](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/internal-tools.md).
+Access to Jenkins is controlled via our SOCKS proxy and you can gain access by setting up the [Internal Tools](https://depo-platform-documentation.scrollhelp.site/getting-started/Internal-tools-access-via-SOCKS-proxy.1821081710.html).

 While there is only one instance of Jenkins, you can stand up an instance locally with most of the same configuration.
 Instructions are [here](https://github.com/department-of-veterans-affairs/devops/blob/master/docs/Testing%20Jenkins%20Changes.md#run-jenkins-in-vagrant).
-Read through the above, setup the build locally, and use the playbooks to answer the questions below.
+Read through the above, set up the build locally, and use the playbooks to answer the questions below.

 ### Monitoring